 - PE – following and developing rules; the importance of fair play; celebrating with grace and being magnanimous in defeat (sportsmanship)

 - Rewarding good behaviour, sportsmanship and being community spirited through Oscar awards

-- Visits from PCSO and other community authority figures
+- Visits from local police and other community authority figures

 - Supporting pupils in developing self-knowledge, self-esteem and self-confidence